The Best Free Screenwriting Software And Paid Options

 Pros: You can change the layout and interface to keep your screen clean and clear.
 You can collaborate with other writers in real time.

-Cons: It’s not quite as popular as Final Draft but it’s just as expensive.
-Also, there's no website for help or support.
+Cons: It’s not quite as popular as Final Draft, but it’s just as expensive.

 Pros: You can customize the layout, use different colors, and export in lots of different formats.
 Plus, John is constantly creating updates that are drawn from what people suggest and need.

-Cons: There aren’t a lot of bells and whistles, so if you want screenwriting software that also does budgeting and other accouterments, this isn’t the program for you.
+Cons: There aren’t a lot of bells and whistles, so if you need an option that also does budgeting and other accouterments, this isn’t the program for you.